Shayokh144/Book_Notes/Work/The Effective Engineer.md

 An examples of how tracking different metrics can affect team behavior:

 - **Hours worked per week vs. productivity per week**
-	- The writer observed during his early job life, attempting to increase output by increasing hours worked per week is unsus- tainable.
+	- The writer observed during his early job life, attempting to increase output by increasing hours worked per week is unsustainable.
 It is much more reasonable to align your metric with productivity per week, where productivity in your focus area is measured by factors like product quality, site speed, or user growth.

 #### Instrument Everything to Understand What’s Going On
 - The principle of "Instrument Everything to Understand What’s Going On" advocates for comprehensive data collection through instrumentation.
 By collecting diverse and granular data, teams gain insights into system performance, user behavior, and areas needing improvement.
 Instrumentation forms the foundation for data-driven decision-making and continuous improvement, fostering a deeper understanding of complex systems and processes.
 For example: when it comes to diagnosing problems, instrumentation is critical.
 Suppose there’s a spike in the number of user login errors.
 Was a new bug introduced?
-Did the authenti- cation backend hit a network glitch?
-Was a malicious user programmatical- ly guessing passwords?
+Did the authentication backend hit a network glitch?
+Was a malicious user programmatically guessing passwords?
 Was it something else entirely?
-To effectively answer these questions, we need to know when the errors started, the time of the latest code deployment, the network traffic of the authentication service, the maxi- mum number of authentication attempts per account over various time win- dows, and possibly more pieces of information.
+To effectively answer these questions, we need to know when the errors started, the time of the latest code deployment, the network traffic of the authentication service, the maximum number of authentication attempts per account over various time windows, and possibly more pieces of information.
 Without these metrics, we’re left guessing—and we might end up wasting effort addressing non-problematic areas.
 - Adopting a mindset of instrumentation means ensuring we have a set of dashboards that surface key health metrics and that enable us to drill down to the relevant data.
 However, many of the questions we want to answer tend to be exploratory, since we often don’t know everything that we want to measure ahead of time.
 Therefore, we need to build flexible tools and abstractions that make it easy to track additional metrics.

 #### Internalize Useful Numbers